apache/submarine/submarine-cloud-v3/docs/developer-guide.md

 # Step5: Deploy a submarine.
 kubectl apply -n submarine-user-test -f config/samples/_v1alpha1_submarine.yaml

-# You can now view the submarine workbench
+# We can now expose the service like before and connect to the submarine workbench

 # Step6: Cleanup submarine.
 kubectl delete -n submarine-user-test submarine example-submarine